ML-Aided Collision Recovery for UHF-RFID Systems: ML-Aided Collision Recovery Algorithm

 \subsection{Channel Estimation}

 We now explain our proposed approach for channel estimation by utilizing the estimated number of tags.
 After finding out the number of tags, four different FNN models are trained with the aid of $4$ fixed symbols in addition to the RN16.
-We use fixed additional symbols for this specific problem because if the symbols are formed in a random manner similar to the RN16, the neural network cannot capture the relationship between the received signal and the channel coefficients\footnote{It is also worth to mention that preamble symbols cannot be used for this problem because they are same for all tags.}.
+We use fixed additional symbols for this specific problem because if the symbols are formed in a random manner similar to the RN16, the neural network cannot capture the relationship between the received signal and the channel coefficients.
 We select the number of symbols as $4$ since we are interested in estimating the channel coefficients for at most $4$ tags.
 We note that the additional symbols should be different for each tag and orthogonal to each other.
-The main idea of using FNN model is to extract the channel coefficients from the different combinations by denoising the received signal which is corrupted by the AWGN noise.
+The main idea of using FNN model is to extract the channel coefficients from the received signal as it is corrupted by the AWGN noise.

-The FNN model for channel estimation is depicted in Fig. \ref{fig8} and it contains $4$ hidden layers and an output layer.
+The FNN model for channel estimation contains $5$ hidden layers with an output layer.
 Similar to the previous model, the received signal with only $4$ additional symbols is fed into the model.
-The hidden layers have equal number of units which is $128$ and ReLU activation function is used at each hidden layer.
+The hidden layers have equal number of $320$ units and are activated by ReLU function.
 The output layer has no activation function and consists of $2R$ units where multiplier $2$ is used for the real and imaginary parts.
-For the training of each FNN architecture, we produce the training dataset in a similar fashion to the number of tag estimation case.
-We use Adam optimizer with learning rate $\eta = 0.001$.
-We select the mini-batch size as $1024$ and also employ minimum mean squared error (MMSE) as the loss function.
+For the training procedure, we produce the dataset in a similar fashion to the number of tag estimation case.
+We use Adam optimizer with learning rate $\eta = 0.1$.
+We select the batch size as $256$ with a training SNR of $20$ dB and also employ minimum mean squared error (MMSE) as the loss function.